mattcarlotta/utils/README.md

 ### waitFor

-This **asynchronous** function waits for an asynchronous expectation to resolve.
+This **asynchronous** function waits for promisified expectations to resolve.
+It works by trying to resolve the callback every 50ms within the specified timeout; otherwise, it rejects the promise by throwing an error.
+Useful for tests that may take an unknown amount of time to resolve.

 Dependencies: (none if using node v12+)